5TH ANNUAL

 10:15

-Panel Discussion: Advancing to Autonomous Security Operations Centres
+Fireside Chat: Advancing to Autonomous Security Operations Centres

-• Balancing automation and AI-driven decision making with human oversight
+• Balancing SOC’s automation and oversight

 Morning Coffee Break